HuangJingGitHub/HPSP/README.md

 }
 ```
 ## TODO
-The current version does not guarantee the final path set is collision-free since obstacle dimensions are simplified.
+The current version does not ensure the final path set is collision-free if obstacle sizes are significant.
 Refined processing needs to be developed.